slowernews/wisdom-tldr/chapters/chapter_3_action.md

 productivity methods dont bnecessarily add value to your career. making stuff that others can't do But in order to build an awesome career doing hard but satisfying long-term work, you need to build your ability to focus for hours at a time.
 You need to learn hard skills.
 You need to let go of multitasking, distraction, and the temptation to be “busy.

-“People tend to abandon the good system they’ll follow in search of the perfect system that they will quit.”

 The key take-aways from the Pyramid Principle at McKinsey were:
 - Start with the answer first.
 - Group and summarize your supporting arguments.